In a Nutshell

 Maine's Economic Picture

 Maine’s GDP grew to $62.7 billion in 2022.
-The gross state product growth rate is 1.21, overperforming the national rate of 0.19%.
-The leading industries in terms of revenue include Life Insurance & Annuities, contributing $10.5 billion, Hospitals with $8.4 billion, and gas stations with convenience stores totaling $6.1 billion.
+The gross state product growth rate is 1.21%, overperforming the national average rate of 0.19% over the same time period.
+The leading industries in terms of revenue include Life Insurance and annuities, contributing $10.5 billion; hospitals, $8.4 billion; and gas stations with convenience stores, totaling $6.1 billion.

 How Does Debt Relief Work in Maine?

 Maine debt relief involves finding different solutions that aim to achieve financial freedom.
-These solutions are administered with the help of non-profit organizations, debt relief companies, and federal and state-funded agencies.
+These solutions are administered with the help of non-profit organizations, debt relief companies, and state and federally-funded agencies.

-These entities negotiate with lenders and debt collectors for reduced interest rates, lower monthly payments, waiver on penalty fees, and debt reduction or forgiveness.
+These entities negotiate with lenders and debt collectors for reduced interest rates, lower monthly payments, waived penalty fees, and debt reduction or forgiveness.
 All these efforts help you get a fresh start away from debt.

-The following debt and finance statistics are specific to the state of Maine:
+The following debt and other financial statistics are specific to the state of Maine:

 Average Consumer Debt

-The average consumer debt in Maine increased to $84,268 between 2022 and 2021.
-This 3.4% increase is largely due to the overall increase in personal debts resulting from high-interest rates and cost of living.
+The average consumer debt in Maine is $87,920.
+Some attribute this to the overall increase in personal debts resulting from high interest rates and cost of living increases that have outpaced wages.

 Credit Card Debt